SysKitTeam/docs-securitymanager/getting-started.md

 ## OneDrive

 The OneDrive screen gives you a general overview of your connected personal OneDrive accounts, as well as a report for each OneDrive account.

+### Taking a snapshot

+After connecting to your environment, the app will perform the autodiscover of your environment.
+After you pick which Site Collections, Groups, Teams and/or OneDrives you want to manage, the initial snapshot will be triggered.
+For more about snapshots, [see this article.](basics.md#snapshot)